obsidianmd/obsidian-help/en/Plugins/Properties view.md

 ## All properties view

-The "All properties" view you can:
+With the "All properties" view you can:

 - Sort properties by name or by frequency (total number of uses in your vault)
 - Click a property to open [[Search]] view with the [[Search#Search properties|property search]] syntax pre-filled